 There are volunteering opportunities to suit everyone, no matter what your age, background, interests or abilities.

-If you’d like to get involved, our volunteer coordinator, Sammy, would love to hear from you!
+If you’d like to get involved, we would love to hear from you!

 What is it like to volunteer?

 Find out about volunteering in the Blackdown Hills from our volunteers and the people who work with them – read our volunteering blogs.

 Working collectively makes it easier for us all to enjoy and look after the Blackdown Hills AONB.
 It also serves to strengthen and amplify what we can achieve.

 Our volunteer coordinator works to identify opportunities and training for volunteers and to generate interest in volunteering in the Blackdown Hills AONB.
 The aim is to cultivate lasting links between local groups looking for volunteer support and people looking for volunteering opportunities.